rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Add Member to Team

-Add a member to a team
+This action is used to add a member to a team

 ##### Input